 ’Tis the season for hitting the slopes, followed by craft cocktails and Vermont’s finest lagers.
 Don’t worry if you’re not so into the whole skiing thing though, après life is open to all in these parts.

 Considering that Vermont (home of the Green Mountains) has the kind of powder skiers and snowboarders live for in New England, there are great expectations for happy hour post-run options.
 Luckily, they don’t disappoint.

 With multiple ski-in, ski-out resorts such as Stowe, Mount Snow, Jay Peak, Okemo, and Smuggler’s Notch, to name a few, there are countless cozy places to imbibe.
 Whether you’re going for casual light bites and brews al fresco, or a fancy afternoon by a roaring fire, here’s where you should sip and be seen in VT.

 Mulligan’s is one of the first places you hear about whenever you ask anyone where to après ski after a day of shredding in Stratton.
 Imagine a non-assuming watering hole in a beautiful slopeside village and then add a classic American menu to the mix and you have a winner.

 It’s upscale without being pretentious and their extensive wine and ale list is what keeps loyal fans coming back… that and their crazy good French onion soup.

-As far as the rest of the menu goes, there’s tons to choose from for adults and kids alike: lobster, sushi, prime rib, and a raw bar all have their places, as do VT cheddar cheese curds, wood-fired flatbreads, fall-off-the-bone ribs, and perfectly golden fish and chips.
+As far as the rest of the menu goes, there are tons of options to choose from for adults and kids alike: lobster, sushi, prime rib, and a raw bar all have their places, as do VT cheddar cheese curds, wood-fired flatbreads, fall-off-the-bone ribs, and perfectly golden fish and chips.